A 27-volume manga created by Shinji Saijyo in 1995, with technical advisor Keiko Oyama.

 - Noble Demon: Jan isn't

-- Not So Different/Beware the Nice Ones: While Kiriko doesn't try to actively offend her audience, she takes her cooking as seriously as Jan, and she's almost as willing to use unusual flavors and ingredients.
+- Not So Different: While Kiriko doesn't try to actively offend her audience, she takes her cooking as seriously as Jan, and she's almost as willing to use unusual flavors and ingredients.

 - Serial Escalation: Maggots.
 Chainsaws.
 Brains.
 Kicking live sharks out of their tanks.
 Cymbal Banging Monkeys.
 What ingredients will Jan use?
 How will he cook them?
 And why will the judges be compelled to eat this time?